Year of Call:

 Advised an innovative biofuels concern as to how successfully overcome EA resistance to the issuing of an environmental permit.

 Advised a large-scale waste management business on how to overcome EA criminal investigations in order to obtain an environmental permit.

 Appeared in a precedent setting appeal against EA’S powers to refuse an accredited waste re-processor pursuant to the Producer Responsibility Regulations.

 Re A Very Large Transport Undertaking 2016

-Provided advice to a very large transport company concerning the application of environmental law to a complex and high value commercial dispute.
+Provided advice to a very large transport company on the application of environmental law to a complex and high value commercial dispute.
 Working with a team of specialist lawyers, advice was decisive in achieving a substantial settlement of part of the dispute.

 EA v Mann Waste Management Co and Director Snaresbrook CC 2016

-Advised and represented large scale waste management business and director following EA investigation into very large scale dumping of commercial waste for profit.
+Advised and represented large-scale waste management business and director following EA investigation into very large scale dumping of commercial waste for profit.